 Don’t deny you always wanted to write like Conan Doyle?
 Me too.
 So I gave it a go. … Continue readingJust like Conan Doyle?

-…as he pressed the On button, there was a loud report, the TV screen shattered and an acrid cloud exuded from the gaping hole where it had been. … Continue readingIn The Machine
+…as he pressed the On button, there was a loud report, the TV screen shattered and an acrid cloud exuded from the gaping hole… … Continue readingIn The Machine

 As part of an exercise in characterisation, the men in my class were asked to write a piece about a woman, and the ladies were to write about a man.
 Examples given to us were from Alan Bennett’s “A Chip In the Sugar”.
 I haven’t read the book, but to my knowledge, this lady never lived ‘oop North’… … Continue readingPerfect Day